kartikgothwal/websiteLearners--blogging-platform/README.md

     **GET /blog/myblogs**

 - ### Edit your own blog
+  Note- Only Signed In users can create new blogs

     **PATCH /blog/editblog/:blogId**

-    - On the place of blogID type in the blog Id you want to edit
+    - On the place of blogId type the blog Id of the blog you want to edit
     - In the postman type this raw data in the body with type JSON

     **Request Body:**